suterma/SqlSyringe/README.md

     https://your.domain/sql-syringe

-This triggers the middelware component, which then serves the injection page:
+This triggers the middleware component, which then serves the injection page:

 <img src="https://raw.githubusercontent.com/suterma/SqlSyringe/master/doc/sql-syringe-input.PNG" alt="The SQL injection page of SqlSyringe" width="480">